 The timing of cash flows for additional required capital contributions related to the Company's JVs varies by agreement.
 Some of the Company's consolidated and unconsolidated JVs have entered into financing agreements where the Company or its JV partners have provided guarantees.
 See Note 9.
 Debt, Net and Note 18.
 Commitments and Contingencies for additional information.
-The Company provides mitigation bank credits, impact fees and services to certain unconsolidated JVs and incurs expense for leasing management services from the Company's unconsolidated JV Watersound Management, LLC ("Watersound Management JV"), see Note 19.
+The Company provides mitigation bank credits, impact and other fees, property for lease and services to certain unconsolidated JVs and incurs expense for leasing management services from the Company's unconsolidated JV Watersound Management, LLC ("Watersound Management JV"), see Note 19.
 Related Party Transactions for additional information.